-Unit 3 - USA - eg. America's relations with the rest of the world, the struggle for civil rights during the twentieth century.
+Unit 3 - The American Century c.
+1890-1990 - eg. America's relations with the rest of the world, the struggle for civil rights during the Twentieth Century.

-Unit 4 - Germany - eg. The Nazi's social, racial and religious policies.
+Unit 4 - Nazi Germany - eg. The Nazi's social, racial and religious policies.